desihub/fiberassign/doc/usage.rst

 ---------------------

 There are several command-line programs which can be used to drive the fiber assignment process.
-The first is the `fba_run` script which takes one or more target files and other options:
+The first is the :ref:`script_fba_run` script which takes one or more target files and other options

 .. include:: _static/fba_run.inc